Becoming a Childminder

 A. From the date you send your application to Ofsted it should take approximately 12 weeks.

-A. Yes, however you must obtain permission for your landlord before you proceed.
+A. Yes.
+However, you must obtain permission from your landlord before you proceed.

 Q. Is there an age limit?

 A. The minimum age to become a childminder is 18, there is no upper age limit, but you must be healthy in mind and body.